 This jacket is made to ventilate well and has thermal, stretch fabric on the back and underarms.
 It is also made with an ultra-breathable fleece lining which is made to push sweat to the outside of the jacket.
 The jacket also has a zipper garage, which helps produce chafe-free comfort.

-The Saucony Nomad Winter Running Jacket is designed from 92% polyester and 8% spandex materials, and includes a wind and waterproof flex shell laminate on the exterior of the jacket to help keep you as dry as possible.
+The Saucony Nomad Winter Running Jacket is designed from 92% polyester and 8% spandex materials and includes wind and waterproof flex shell laminate on the exterior of the jacket to help keep you as dry as possible.
 Plus, the jacket is very lightweight, and the spandex in the jacket helps to keep it flexible so it moves with you without creating a restrictive feel.

 The Saucony Nomad Winter Running Jacket also has a lot of reflective features over the outside of the jacket, making you visible to oncoming traffic even when there isn’t much light outside, helping you to stay safe.
 This jacket is available in two colors, black or persimmon.

 If you are in-between sizes, it is recommended to go a size up with this jacket.
 The fabric has a great feel and isn't stiff at all, so it will comfortably move with you.
 The sleeves are also a great length and feature thumb holes to keep them in place on a cold run.
 The fit of this jacket isn't tight and there have been no complaints of discomfort or chafing.

 9. Pearl iZUMi Jacket

 The Pearl Izumi Jacket is made from 100% polyester and is a great thermal jacket to maintain warmth and transfer unwanted moisture.
 Other great features that this jacket brings to the table are solid wind and water resistance.
 This jacket retails at a very reasonable price and is an all-around durable and dependable winter running jacket.Read more